How we protect your product data, brand guidelines and content strategy

 SOC 2 is an independent security audit, increasingly regarded as the gold standard for technology companies handling client data.
 It examines where data is stored, who can access it, how it's protected, and what happens if something goes wrong.
 Crucially, auditors don't take the company's word for it-they verify controls, review documentation, and test systems over a sustained period.

-Achieving this certification is expensive-typically €85,000 to €170,000 for a company of fewer than 50 people-and takes months of preparation.
+Achieving compliance requires significant investment and takes months of preparation.
 For most startups racing to ship features and find product-market fit, it's a rational decision to defer.

 But this creates a gap.
 Enterprise buyers-particularly in brand-sensitive sectors like fashion, luxury, and travel-are often evaluating AI tools without a clear way to verify how their data will be handled.
 They're left relying on vendor promises rather than independent evidence.